Theni Eswar: Film career

 Eswar moved to Chennai to start his career as a cinematographer.

 He also shot the photographs for Vairamuthu novels including Kallikattu Ithigasam, Karuvaachi Kaaviyam, and Tamizhatrupadai.

 During his search for a job as an assistant cinematographer he collaborated with Baskar Sakthi, a writer in Ananda Vikatan who was at that time writing a series called Route Bus and was given the role of photographing the scenic routes of travel, places and the locals.

 He shot the films Sivappathigaram (2006), Kattradhu Thamizh (2007), Vennila Kabadi Kuzhu (2009) and more.
 During the photoshoot of Vennila Kabadi Kuzhu, director Suseenthiran hired him as a cinematographer for his next film, Azhagarsamiyin Kuthirai.
 Then he collaborated with the directors Bala, Ram and Gowtham Menon.
 He worked with Ram on the film Taramani (2017).

 He also shot Bala's movie Naachiyaar which released in 2018.
 Another film in which he worked with debutant director Lenin Bharathi titled Merku Thodarchi Malai which released in the same year.
 He won the Best Cinematographer Award in Norway Tamil Film Festival Awards and Bioscope film festival held in Punjab for that movie.
 He again collaborated with Ram in the movie Peranbu with actor Mammootty as the lead.
 The film was released in February 2019.

-Collaborating with someone like Mari Selvaraj for Karnan (2021), Maamannan (2023) and Vaazhai (2024) who is known for improvising on the sets, provides Eswar with an interesting challenge.
+Eswar often collaborates with improvisational directors like Mari Selvaraj, known for Karnan (2021), Maamannan (2023) and Vaazhai (2024).